frequency-chain/frequency/designdocs/capacity.md

 6. The amount unstaked cannot exceed the amount staked.
 7. If the result of the unstaking would be to leave a balance below `config::MinimumStakingAmount`, the entire amount will be unstaked to avoid leaving dust.
 8. when an account has never been a staking account and an attempt to call unstake an error message of NotAStakingAccount should be returned.
-9. If you have a staking account and your active balance is zero, then an error message of AmountToUnstakeExceedsAmountStaked should be returned (the test should include unlocking).
+9. If you have a staking account and your active balance is zero, then an error message of AmountToUnstakeExceedsAmountStaked should be returned (the test should include unfreezing).
 10. Emits Unstake event.

 ##### **withdraw_unstaked**